Theta functions on varieties with effective anti-canonical class: The affine geometry of the construction

 \begin{construction} \emph{(Polyhedral affine manifolds.)} Let $\P$ be a set of integral polyhedra along with a set of integral affine maps $\omega\to\tau$ identifying $\omega$ with a face of $\tau$, making $\P$ into a category.
 We require that any proper face of any $\tau\in\P$ occurs as the domain of an element of $\hom(\P)$ with target $\tau$.
 We assume that the direct limit in the category of topological spaces

 satisfies the following conditions: \begin{enumerate} \item For each $\tau\in\P$ the map $\tau\rightarrow B$ is injective, that is, no cells self-intersect (unlike in \cite{logmirror1}). \item By abuse of notation we view the elements of $\P$ as subsets of $B$, also referred to as \emph{cells} of $\P$.
-We assume that the intersection of any two cells of $\P$ is a cell of $\P$. \item $B$ is pure dimension $n$, in the sense that every cell of $\P$ is contained in at least one $n$-dimensional cell. \item Every $(n-1)$-dimensional cell of $\P$ is contained in one or two $n$-dimensional cells, so that $B$ is a manifold with boundary away from codimension $\ge 2$ cells. \item \emph{The $S_2$ condition.} If $\tau\in\P$ satisfies $\dim\tau\le n-2$, then for any $x\in\Int \tau$ and any open neighbourhood $U\subseteq B$ of $x$, there is a connected open neighbourhood $V\subseteq U$ of $x$ such that $V\setminus\tau$ is also connected. \end{enumerate} If $\P$ consisted only of simplices, then the above conditions are somewhat stronger than the usual notion of pseudomanifold (with boundary).
+We assume that the intersection of any two cells of $\P$ is a cell of $\P$. \item $B$ is pure dimension $n$, in the sense that every cell of $\P$ is contained in at least one $n$-dimensional cell. \item Every $(n-1)$-dimensional cell of $\P$ is contained in one or two $n$-dimensional cells, so that $B$ is a manifold with boundary away from codimension $\ge 2$ cells. \item \emph{The $S_2$ condition.} If $\tau\in\P$ satisfies $\dim\tau\le n-2$, then any $x\in\Int \tau$ has a neighbourhood basis in $B$ consisting of open sets $V$ with $V\setminus\tau$ connected. \end{enumerate} If $\P$ consisted only of simplices, then the above conditions are somewhat stronger than the usual notion of pseudomanifold (with boundary).
 For lack of better terminology, and to remind the reader that $B$ need not be a manifold, we call $B$ a pseudomanifold, but the reader should also remember the precise conditions stated above.

 Cells of dimensions $0$, $1$ and $n$ are also called \emph{vertices}, \emph{edges} and \emph{maximal cells}.
 The notation for the set of $k$-cells is $\P^{[k]}$ and we often write $\P_\max:=\P^{[n]}$ for the set of maximal cells.
 A cell $\rho\in\P^{[n-1]}$ only contained in one maximal cell is said to lie on the \emph{boundary} of $B$, and we let $\partial B$ be the union of all $(n-1)$-cells lying on the boundary of $B$.
 Any cell of $\P$ contained in $\partial B$ is called a \emph{boundary cell}.
-Cells not contained in $\partial B$ are called \emph{interior}, defining $\P_\int\subset \P$.
-Thus $\P_\partial:=\P\setminus\P_\int$ is the induced polyhedral decomposition of $\partial B$.
+Cells not contained in $\partial B$ are called \emph{interior}, defining $\P_\inte\subseteq \P$.
+Thus $\P_\partial:=\P\setminus\P_\inte$ is the induced polyhedral decomposition of $\partial B$.